 I’m one of the lucky ones…I don’t normally suffer from bags under my eyes.
-When I do, it’s usually because I’m having some sort of reaction/environmental allergy or sleep deprived.
+When I do, it’s usually because I’m having some sort of reaction/environmental allergy or am overtired and sleep deprived.

-Tip: If you have frequent occurences, try cutting salt intake from your diet (though don’t overdo it, salt is good for you) and drink plenty of water.
+Tip: If you experience chronic or frequent occurrences, try cutting salt intake from your diet (though don’t overdo it, some salt is good for you) and drink plenty of fluids.
 Waking up with them can be a sign of fluid retention.

-Each of the remedies and treatments should be applied when you have a chance to rest with head elevated for at least 10 minutes.
+Directions: Each of the treatments below should be applied when there’s time to rest with head elevated for at least 10 minutes.